Additive functionals of exclusion processes from non-equilibrium: Tightness

 \section{Tightness}

-\subsection{Tightness of $\{Z_t^\varepsilon: t\in [0,T]\}_{\varepsilon}$}
+\subsection{Tightness of $\{Z_t^{h,\varepsilon}: t\in [0,T]\}_{\varepsilon}$}

 We start by introducing the concept of subgaussian variables.
-We say that a real-valued random variable $X$ is subgaussian of order $\sigma^2$, if for every $\theta\in \bb R$,
+We say that a real-valued random variable $X$ is \textit{subgaussian} of order $\sigma^2$, if for every $\theta\in \bb R$,

-As a simple consequence of Hoeffding's Lemma, if $X$ is a Bernoulli random variable with mean $\rho$, then $X-\rho$ is subgaussian of order $1/4$.
-Then we can easily deduce that under the product measure $\mu_r^n$, there exists a constant $C=C(\varepsilon_0,M)$ such that
+As a simple consequence of Hoeffding's Lemma(see Lemma \ref{Hf} in Appendix), if $X$ is a Bernoulli random variable with mean $\rho$, then $X-\rho$ is subgaussian of order $1/4$.
+From \eqref{subgw} we can easily deduce that, there exists a constant $C=C(\varepsilon_0,\phi)$ such that

-for every $1\leq x\leq \varepsilon n$.
+for every $0\leq x\leq \varepsilon n$.
 We refer to Appendix F.3 of \cite{jm} for a more detailed discussion on subgaussian variables.